ladachr-dot/vtools-genomics/src/vtools/haplo_converter/README.md

 # PhyloResolve

-**PhyloResolve** is a bidirectional ISOGG ↔ YFull haplogroup converter with a live SNP index, SQLite caching, and a desktop GUI.
+**PhyloResolve** is a bidirectional ISOGG ↔ YFull haplogroup converter with a live SNP index, SQLite caching.
 It resolves Y-DNA haplogroup labels and SNP markers to their position in the YFull phylogenetic tree and vice versa.

 ---